 Video overlay effects are hugely valuable for editors of all skill levels.
 And fortunately, overlays are not difficult to understand.
 The name says it all – they are clips that are simply “layered over” other clips to add a little something extra to the footage.

 If you’re working on season-themed footage, you may wish to add some falling snow or rain in there.
 Lighting overlays can be used to cultivate a particular mood, such as romantic or eerie.
-Overlays can also be animated, which stand out a bit more.
+Overlays can also be animated, which stands out a bit more.
 It all depends on your reason for using one.

 There are tons of free video overlays out there.
 Lighting effects, glitches, patterns, text, and more — if you can imagine it, there is probably an overlay for it.
 We’ve put together some of our favorites for you to download for free today.
 Check them out!

-Part 1: Top Free Video Overlays
+Part 1: Top 35 Video Overlays Every Editor Should Own

 Sometimes you just need that grunge.
 Drop it into your video, change the blending mode to overlay, and there you have it.